 Product portfolio for target customers

 It may be difficult to sustain a business on only one core product.
 New competitors, changing customer behavior, emergence of new technologies and many other factors can pose a significant threat to any business’s success.
 Hence, it is imperative for small businesses to have a diverse product offering which will help them keep up with the ever-changing market demands.
 Adopt a test-and-learn approach and feel the pulse of customers which will help you to decide upon how and where to expand your offerings.

 Considered as one of the toughest things to do, pricing a product properly can a have a long-term impact on the success of your business.
 While there is no one surefire formula how to get the pricing right, small businesses must have an in-depth market understanding of the target customer profile, what the competitors are charging and the quality of products vis-à-vis the pricing of their offering.
 The more thought businesses put behind the pricing of a product, the better their proposition becomes.

 There should be a well thought plan in place for product promotion as it is in this phase that the word about your offerings will reach your customers and other key stakeholders.
 Hence, it is imperative that there is an efficient marketing and communication plan in place.
-These will include focusing on various promotional campaigns like brand advertising, selling, digital promotion, public relations etc.
+These will include focusing on various promotional campaigns like brand advertising, selling, online promotion, Digital PR, etc.

 To conclude, defining go-to-market strategy for start-ups isn’t a cake-walk, but by being smart, extremely aware of the market scenario and knowing the pulse of the target audience, small businesses can gear themselves up for a stronger and long lasting growth.